CherFoster/phase-1-project/README.md

 <h2>Description:</h2>
 If you are new to the gym, take away some of the uneasiness of not knowing what workouts to do with the Beginner's Workout App!

 You can search for a specific muscle group to work, or scroll through the database.
-You can see the description of how to perform the workout by clicking on the name of the workout on the card.
+You can see the description of how to perform the workout by clicking on the name of the workout on the card accompanied with a visual of the movement.

 <h2>Installation:</h2>
 The Beginner's Workout App connects to a full fake REST API using a db.json file.
 To install the server, go to your terminal and type in: